 Liquidity risk is the risk that the Company will be unable to meet its financial obligations as they come due.
-The Company is exposed to liquidity risk through its accounts payable, and accrued liabilities which are all due on demand.
+The Company is exposed to liquidity risk through its accounts payable, accrued liabilities and amounts due to related parties, which are all due on demand.
 The Company uses cash forecasts to ensure as far as possible that there is sufficient cash on hand to meet short-term business requirements.
-Cash is invested in highly liquid investments which are available to discharge obligations when they come due.
+Cash and cash equivalents are invested in highly liquid investments which are available to discharge obligations when they come due.